Bby-vivi/Election_Analysis/README.md

   5. Largest County Turnout
   6. The Election Winner

-The python script and the CSV election data set mode for the analysis to preform the data in a readable set.
+>The python script and the CSV election data set mode for the analysis to preform the data in a readable set.
 By breaking down the votes pattens, we're able to preformed calculations on counts also, while utilizing the loops and conditional statments to our report analysis.

-# Election-Audit bulleted list.
+### Election-Audit bulleted list.

-9
+*Total votes casted in this congressional election: 369,711

+*Candidates names: Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane

+*County votes: Jefferson 10.5% (38,855), Denver 82.8% (306,055), and Arapahoe 6.7% (24,801)

+*The county with largest number votes: Denver

+*Candidates votes/precentage breakdown: Charles (85,213) 23.0%, Diana (272,892) 73.8%, and Raymon (11,606) 3.1%

+*WINNER: Diana DeGette with votes count of 242,892 and precentage of 73.8%

 ## Election-Audit Summary